techidaily/site-win11-tips/source/_posts/addressing-insufficient-ram-issues-on-windowsvmware-platforms.md

 ## 5\.
 Delete a Recent Windows Update

  The “not enough physical memory” error can be caused by a Windows update that conflicts with VMware.
 So, uninstalling a recent update could fix that issue for some users.
-Check out our guide about[uninstalling Windows updates](https://www.makeuseof.com/windows-11-uninstall-updates/) for further details on how to apply this potential solution.
+Check out our guide about [uninstalling Windows updates](https://www.makeuseof.com/windows-11-uninstall-updates/) for further details on how to apply this potential solution.

 ![The Installed Updates Control Panel applet](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/the-uninstall-update-option.jpg)